-So when looking at the embraced idea of self-care, you really have to ask, is this a good way to invest in myself & my life?
+So when looking at the embraced idea of self-care, you really have to ask, is this a good way to invest in myself?
+In my life?
 Is this going to give me energy?
 Or take it away?
 Will this nourish one of my four pillars of wellbeing?
 My body, heart, mind or spirit?

 Because real self-care, is all about the re-fuel.
 And what works for one person, won’t work for another.
-It is not a one-sized-fits-all kimono.
+It is not a one-sized-fits-all kaftan.

 Does that $800 dress fill your heart with joy.
 Does it give you the energy to wake up earlier, get dressed & walk to work?
 In which case, great!
 Or does it fill you with dread, panic and take away your power to be financially independent?

 Does sitting around the bar with mates fill you with a sense of community, belonging or inspiration?
 In which case, great!
 Or does it tire you, prolong your goals and consume you?
 (Another very clever word play by me referencing the consumption of alcohol)

 What was the other one I mentioned?
 Oh yes.
 All the different ways to eat.
 Blah blah.
 Same process.
 Continue.
 As above.
 Etcetera Etcetera.

 Look at the things you do routinely in your life, supposedly for fun, to relax, or to identify with yourself.
 Then gently question if it is working for you.
 Or is it in fact, just an old, dusty, in need of replacing, energy-depleting, time-eating, habit/